adipandas/adipandas.github.io/_posts/2026-08-16-quadcopter-dynamics-control.md

 <p style="text-align:center;"><img src="/images/quadcopter_dynamics/control-architecture.svg" alt="Cascaded quadcopter control architecture"/></p>

 The controller is arranged as a cascade because the vehicle is underactuated.
-The arrangement works because attitude settles much faster than position, so the two loops interfere with each other very little.
+The arrangement works because attitude settles much faster than position, so the two loops have negligible interference.

 1. **Outer loop (slow).** A position PID converts position error into a *commanded acceleration* $$\ddot{\mathbf{x}}_c$$.
 2. **Attitude/thrust extraction.** $$\ddot{\mathbf{x}}_c$$ is converted into a *desired tilt* $$(\phi_d, \theta_d)$$ and a *total thrust* $$\sum F_i$$.
 Yaw $$\psi_d$$ is free and commanded independently.